Chris Cairns

 Christopher Lance Cairns ONZM (born 13 June 1970) is a former New Zealand cricketer and former ODI captain, who played for the New Zealand cricket team as an all-rounder.
 Cairns finished his Test career with a batting average of 33.53 and a bowling average of 29.40.
 In 2000, he was named as one of five Wisden Cricketers of the Year.
 He has appeared in ICC Cricket World Cup tournaments on 4 occasions in 1992, 1996, 1999 and 2003.
 He is regarded as one of the greatest allrounders of the game.
+Cairns was a member of the New Zealand team that won the 2000 ICC KnockOut Trophy, the first time the country won an ICC trophy, and he had a major role in the final with 102 not out, and scored the winning run.

 He is son of former New Zealand cricketer Lance Cairns.
 He starred in both the One-day and Test New Zealand teams, as well as the Canterbury New Zealand domestic championship team.
 After his playing career Cairns went on to become a commentator with Sky Sport New Zealand.

 Domestic career

 Cairns also played for Northland in the Hawke Cup.
 He had joined the Indian Cricket League, and was the captain of the Chandigarh Lions till its closure in 2008.
 He later went on to play for Nottinghamshire in the English Twenty20 cup competition.